-Two tectonic plates sliding past each other creates a strike-slip fault.
-The San Andreas fault in California is an example of a strike-slip fault.
+- Strike-Slip Faults: These happen when blocks of rock slide past each other sideways.
+The San Andreas Fault in California is a famous example of a strike-slip fault.

 Most earthquakes happen along these fault lines.
 The Pacific Ring of Fire, an area around the Pacific Ocean, has lots of earthquakes because it has many faults.

 How Do We Measure Earthquakes?

 Scientists use special machines called seismographs to record earthquakes.
 These machines measure the waves created by an earthquake.
 The information they collect is used to figure out how strong the earthquake was and where it started.